Browse: BuenosTours › Buenos Aires Guide › Local › Famous Figures › Jorge Luis Borges

 Sitting at Borges’ desk

-For my last stop, I went back to Calle Maipu to check out La Ciudad bookstore, a place Borges was a regular at, according to the New York Times article.
-Tucked into a small shopping gallery (the Galeria del Este at Maipu 971), La Ciudad maintains its antique atmosphere very well.
+For my last stop, I went back to Calle Maipu to check out La Ciudad bookstore, a place Borges was a regular at, according to the New York Times article [Note: since this article was written the bookshop has closed].
+Tucked into a small shopping gallery (the Galeria del Este at Maipu 971), La Ciuda maintains its antique atmosphere very well.
 A desk covered with old editions of Borges’ work welcomes visitors.

 When I walked in, a bookstore clerk suggested I sit at the desk.
 Worried he thought I was buying a very expensive Borges book, I made it clear I only came to look.
 The clerk waved off my concern, pulled the chair out and asked me to sit.
 The old wooden chair wobbled and creaked as I lowered into it.
 I thought it might break.
 The clerk pointed to the picture frame on the desk.
 I looked closely and sure enough, it was an old, frail Borges sitting in the exact same chair.
 I smiled from ear to ear, completely ecstatic.
 However small, I felt some connection with him, sitting in his old chair.